aws/amazon-finspace-examples/README.md

 ### Notebooks: Inside Amazon FinSpace

 These notebooks are intended to be run from the FinSpace managed notebook environment.
+Notebooks will reference a dataset (and others a permission group as well) found in FinSpace, be sure you have entered the empty identifiers for dataset_id, view_id, and basicPermissionGroupId found in your environment installation.
+All example notebooks assume that the Capital Markets Sample Data bundle was installed with the FinSpace environment.
+Some example notebooks make use of Utility classes found in the Utilities folder (e.g. finspace.py and finspace_spak.py) be sure to have run the '%load' for the python files twice, first to load the file contents into the notebook, and a second time to ensure the code is run and pushed onto your Spark cluster.

 - [Analyzing petabytes of trade and quote data with Amazon FinSpace](notebooks/analyze_trade_and_quote_data/) shows how to use the FinSpace Time Series Library.
 - [Cluster Management](notebooks/cluster_management/) demonstrates using the cluster management APIs from within a  notebook.